 The French have a real passion for foie gras.
 Over the centuries, foie gras has taken a special place in the French culinary heritage and since 2006 it is legally defined in the article L654-27-1 of the Rural Code and Maritime Fishing « Foie gras is part of the cultural and gastronomic heritage protected in France.
 Foie gras is the liver of a duck or goose specially fattened by force-feeding ».
 This product « participates in the influence of the art of living and the French gastronomic culture in the world ».
 Today, France is the world’s leading producer and consumer of foie gras.
 According to an exclusive CIFOG/CSA survey dating from 2018, 90% of our fellow citizens consume it and 75% consider it a must-have, particularly during the end-of-year celebrations, well ahead of smoked salmon (61%) or the Christmas log (57%).
 For 57% of French people, this exceptional dish should be on the menu of restaurants all year round.
 French origin is a key criterion for 92% of French people!
 French foie gras, and more particularly that of the Périgord, has its fervent defenders.

-THE MENTIONS AND LABELS OF QUALITY
+THE MENTIONS AND LABELS OF QUALITY FOR FRENCH FOIE GRAS

 In the past, the simple mention of the origin was enough for the consumer.
 Globalization has since passed by.
 It was necessary to create a quality label.
 The PGI was therefore born in 1992.
-The PGI Duck Foie Gras of the South West guarantees the origin of the poultry but also the conditions of breeding: access to the outside, force-feeding from 81 days for the Mulard duck and 82 days for the Barbary duck, force-feeding for a period of 10 days, 20 meals minimum composed of 95% of corn from the South West, preparation and packaging in the region A foie gras can bear several mentions or labels: Certified Origin Périgord, Origin France, Foie gras PDO, Foie gras AOC, Foie gras Label Rouge, Foie gras IGP… The Association Foie Gras du Périgord which has been defending the foie gras of Périgord since 1993 aims to certify, control and accompany the members in particular concerning the origin and the quality in a process of obtaining the label IGP Périgord and IGP Duck with Foie gras of the South-West-Périgord.
+The PGI Duck Foie Gras of the South West guarantees the origin of the poultry but also the conditions of breeding: access to the outside, force-feeding from 81 days for the Mulard duck and 82 days for the Barbary duck, force-feeding for a period of 10 days, 20 meals minimum composed of 95% of corn from the South West, preparation and packaging in the region A foie gras can bear several mentions or labels: Certified Origin Périgord, Origin France, Foie gras PDO, Foie gras AOC, Foie gras Label Rouge, Foie gras IGP… The Association Foie Gras du Périgord which has been defending the French foie gras of Périgord since 1993 aims to certify, control and accompany the members in particular concerning the origin and the quality in a process of obtaining the label IGP Périgord and IGP Duck with Foie gras of the South-West-Périgord.
 It is therefore the first point of contact for producers, feeders, slaughterers and cutters, breeders, processors… The second mission of the Association Foie Gras du Périgord is to promote and communicate about the PGI Périgord products.
 The Cercle des PériGourmands, another defender of the traditions and richness of the Périgord, gathers many personalities from the cinema, the press, the television, the gastronomy…

-HOW TO CHOOSE YOUR FOIE GRAS ?
+HOW TO CHOOSE YOUR FRENCH FOIE GRAS ?

 In front of the stalls, it is difficult for the consumer to find his way because of the plethora of products.
 However, the term « foie gras » is highly regulated by the decree n°93-999 of August 9, 1993.
 It cannot be applied to products containing only foie gras.
 There are 3 designations for ready-to-eat foie gras that must appear on the label to guarantee the purchase of a real foie gras.
 Whole foie gras » is a preparation made of goose or duck foie gras.
 It is uniform in appearance and color.
 The « foie gras » without any other determination is composed of pieces of lobes of foie gras that can come from different animals.
 When cut, it has a rather aesthetic marbled appearance.
 The « block of foie gras » is made of goose or duck foie gras, cut, seasoned and emulsified.
 If it contains lobes of foie gras, it is called a « block of foie gras with pieces ».
 Foie gras can be sterilized, presented in a metal can or glass jar.
 It then includes a MDD (Minimum Durability Date).
 It can be kept for several years or consumed immediately after purchase.
 Semi-cooked foie gras is pasteurized and has a best before date.
 It can be kept for several months.
 Raw foie gras is not prepared or cooked.
 It must be cooked quickly, within a week, when it is bought fresh or when it is defrosted.